© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cheswardine Castle and an associated linear bank is a scheduled monument protected by Historic England under reference 1017239.
 View the official record →

-Cheswardine Castle is a motte-and-bailey fortress located in Shropshire, constructed in the Norman period following the conquest of 1066.
+Cheswardine Castle is a Norman motte-and-bailey fortification located in Shropshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017239.

 Cheswardine Castle and an associated linear bank is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017239.